One person dies after running a red light in east Las Vegas crash, police say

 Arriving medical personnel took the driver of the Hyundai to Sunrise Hospital for his injuries.

-The driver and passenger of the Mitsubishi claimed injuries on-scene but were not taken to the hospital.
+The driver and passenger of the Mitsubishi claimed injuries on-scene but was not taken to the hospital.

 The driver of the Mitsubishi showed no signs of impairment.